 Disorders: An investigation of the neurological processes involved in communication disorders.
-Includes aphasia, TBI and motor speech disorders.
+Includes aphasia and cerebral palsy.
+Prerequisite: junior or senior standing or permission of instructor.
 (U)(3).
-Annually.
+Spring.

-CSD437, Language Disorders in Children:

-Description and diagnosis of various language disorders in children and procedures for therapeutic management.
+CSD437, Language Disorders in Children: Description and diagnosis of various language disorders in children and procedures for therapeutic management.
 Prerequisite: CSD332.
 (U)(3).
-Annually.
+Spring.